 While some employers offer paid internships, an unpaid internship can be an equally valuable opportunity.
 If you secure an unpaid internship or research position for the summer, you can apply for funding to help cover some of your expenses.

 The University of Rochester also offers options for receiving academic credit for completing an unpaid internship.
-If you’re interested in learning about internship for credit options, we recommend speaking with your academic advisor, academic department or contacting the College Center for Advising Services.
+If you’re interested in learning about internship for credit options, we recommend speaking with your academic advisor, Career Center advisor or visit our resource on receiving credit for internships.

 Tips for making the most of your internship experience: